Mike Schreiner’s Remarks to the Ontario Bike Summit

-No one is fighting for a life where we are forced to spend up to 3 hours a day commuting.
 Commuting takes time away from family, friends and community.
-Yet, that is the reality more and more people in the GTA face everyday.
+Yet, that is the reality for more and more people everyday.

-Transportation is one of the largest single sources of greenhouse gas emission, at 26%.
+Transportation is the largest single sources of greenhouse gas emission at 26% or our emissions in Ontario.
 Emissions in the Transportation sector rose by about 48.8 Mt, or 32.8% from 1990 to 2005.

 We can reduce pollution and GHG emissions, improve our quality of life and communities by planning for communities where people can live, work and play; where cycling and pedestrian infrastructure are valued.